drahosj/308labs/lab-10/lab10.md

 Have the lab TA check your answers.
 You will use these values for debugging the next part.

 # Task for this lab
-Complete the skeleton code given to decode and print the boot sector of the FAT-12 filesystem.
+Write code to decode and print the boot sector of the FAT-12 filesystem.
 The starting offset and size of each field can be found in the table at the beginning of the lab handout.
 All of the information is stored as binary values on the disk.
 When the values are to be printed, use the same format as the table at the beginning of the handout.
 The program should:
  - Take the name of the file to read as an argument
  - decode the boot sector of the file given
  - print out the values in the boot sector